Google Tag Manager · GA4 Consulting

 What I've built.

-Untangled GTM containers accumulated over years of site migrations—so the team knew exactly what each tag was doing and why.
+Untangled GTM containers accumulated over years of site migrations — so teams knew exactly what each tag was doing and why, instead of treating it like a live wire.

 Rebuilt booking-flow conversion tracking for a multi-location brand, giving paid teams a signal they could actually scale against.